Director Of National Intelligence Dan Coats Appoints New Election Security Czar

 Uncertain standing for the DNI

-The headlines on Friday about Coats' efforts within the intelligence community also provided a reminder about what could be a perilous position within the administration.
+The headlines on Friday about Coats' efforts within the intelligence community also provided a reminder about what could be his perilous position within the administration.

 Anonymous sources told correspondents for several news organizations earlier this month that Trump has been considering firing Coats, who has never appeared to mesh well with the president.